LichFactory-Games/adastra/docs/Rules-&-Options/Campaign-One-Pager.md

 1. **The Dyarchy**: Upholders of order, entrusted with maintaining equilibrium in Ermis, and control over the Great Houses.
 2. **The Great Houses**: Aristocratic families (Tethys, Xeryth, Hyperion, Valtor, Orosen) engaged in an endless power struggle.
 3. **The Arkanum**: Guardians of technomancy, anchoring the economic foundation of the Spar cities.
-4. **Cult of Hodos**: Devoted seekers of Hodos, Opener of the Way, unlocking cosmic secrets.
+4. **Friends of Hodos**: Devoted seekers of Hodos, Opener of the Way, unlocking cosmic secrets.

 ## Character Creation